0xC0DEBA5E/weather-app/doc/exercise-02/Exercise-02.md

 dialog.showSaveDialog([browserWindow, ]options[, callback])

 dialog.showMessageBox([browserWindow, ]options[, callback])
-- with 'type' different icons can be choosen or with 'icon' an own icon can be used.
+- with `type` different icons can be choosen or with `icon` an own icon can be used.

 dialog.showErrorBox(title, content)
 - can be called safely before the ready event the app module emits